Dr. José-Angel Avila-Rodriguez

 From 2005 to 2011, Paul Verhoef was the European Commission's programme manager for the EU Galileo and EGNOS satellite navigation programmes and was responsible for setting up the implementation of the programmes in close cooperation with ESA.

-Before taking on his responsibility as ESA Director of the Galileo Programme and Navigation-related Activities in 2016, Paul Verhoef set up a new Research and Innovation team in DG Transport and Mobility (MOVE) of the European Commission and was most recently Head of Unit for ‘Renewable energy sources’ in DG Research and Innovation (RTD).
+Before taking on his responsibility as ESA Director of Navigation, Paul Verhoef set up a new Research and Innovation team in DG Transport and Mobility (MOVE) of the European Commission and was Head of Unit for ‘Renewable energy sources’ in DG Research and Innovation (RTD)

 Dipl.
 Math.
 Stefan Wallner